Making Sense of Mammograms: Why Are They Important?

 - Because it is necessary to undress the top half of your body for the X-ray, you may want to wear pants or a skirt with a top rather than a dress to the appointment.

 - You might feel some discomfort while the X-ray is being taken, but if you feel sharp pains, let your X-ray technician know.

-Screenings save lives.
+Screenings save lives - so don't put them off.
 Reach out to your health care provider with any questions about mammograms and the best breast cancer screening options for you.

 About the Author

 Vinay Gudena, MD, practices hematology and oncology at the Cone Health Cancer Center at Wesley Long.